BogdanPurdea/Applied-Computational-Intelligence-UBB/Year1_Semester2_AutonomousDriving/AD_HomeWorkTasks.md

 ## 📖 6.5 Definitions of Technical Terms

-Mathematical solution to find the speedup of the convolutional layer over the fully connected layer.

 * **Time Complexity**: A way to measure how much work a computer must do to finish a task.
 We usually measure it by counting the number of basic math operations;
 * **MACs (Multiply-Accumulate)**: A standard computer operation that multiplies two numbers and adds the result to a running total.
 We count MACs to measure the total work;
 * **Fully Connected Layer**: A standard neural network design where every single output node connects to every single input node;